YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

 The important part is understanding why.

-After more than 10 years of performing hair transplant surgery, I can say that many patients think they are asking a simple density question, when in reality they are asking a much broader question about naturalness, visual density, donor limitations, hairline design, lighting, timing, native hair loss, and whether the surgery was planned with real long-term judgment.
+After more than 10 years of performing hair transplant surgery, I can say that many patients think they are asking a simple density question, when in reality they are asking a much broader question about hair transplant results from hair like yours, naturalness, visual density, donor limitations, hairline design, lighting, timing, native hair loss, and whether the surgery was planned with real long term judgment.

 Because once a person begins researching hair transplantation seriously, he stops looking at hair the way ordinary people look at hair.